NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Publish-a-package.md

 ### Visual Studio Team Services (CI/CD)

-If you push packages to NuGet.org using Visual Studio Team Services as part of your Continuos Integration/Deployment process, please make sure to use the NuGet version 4.1 or above in the NuGet tasks.
-You can learn more in the following blog post: [Using the latest NuGet in your build](https://blogs.msdn.microsoft.com/devops/2017/09/29/using-the-latest-nuget-in-your-build/)
+If you push packages to nuget.org using Visual Studio Team Services as part of your Continuous Integration/Deployment process, you must use nuget.exe 4.1 or above in the NuGet tasks.
+Details can be found on [Using the latest NuGet in your build](https://blogs.msdn.microsoft.com/devops/2017/09/29/using-the-latest-nuget-in-your-build/) (Microsoft DevOps blog).

 ## Managing package owners on nuget.org